nomiuo/NodeNote/README.md

 ## 4. Scene operations.
 - You can redirect back to your last scene by `Alt+Z`.
 - You can redirect to your parent scene by `Alt+X`.
+- You can export current scene without sub scene to .note file by `Shift+S`.
+- You can export current scene with sub scene to .note file by `Alt+S`.

 ## 5. The tablet support.